BICENTENNIAL TRIBUTE

 Mutual warm greetings ensure - the Cider and the guests are bought inside

-H: What in God's teeth has brought you to this primitive dwelling - despite it's being a handy gallop from the Cocoa Tree?
+H: What in God's teeth has brought you to this primitive dwelling - despite its being a handy gallop from the Cocoa Tree?

 B: Your answer will descend presently